GJDuck/libf/README.md

 LibF is constructing a linked-list `F::List`, followed by `F::Vector`.
 Constructing `F::map` has about twice the overhead as the mutable `std::map` counterpart.
 Such results are expected (immutability has inherit costs).
+Note that these benchmarks assume that the garbage collector is disabled.
+Otherwise garbage collector overheads become a significant factor about the 3M mark.

-The following compares the time to scan each data structure using a C++ range loop, i.e.:
+The following compares the time to scan each data structure using `foldl` or a C++ range loop, i.e.:

     int sum = 0;
     for (auto x: xs) sum += x;

 ![Benchmarks2](http://comp.nus.edu.sg/~gregory/images/LibF_benchs2.png)

-Note that this uses iterators, which are slower for LibF data structures compared to the mutable standard library counterparts.
-An alternative is to use `foldl` when appropriate, which generally faster than iterators, but is less expressive in general.
+Note that range loops use iterators, which are slower for LibF data structures compared to the mutable standard library counterparts.
+The `foldl` alternatives are faster, but are less expressive in general.

 Library Documentation:
 ----------------------